Dynamics of magnetoviscous warped discs around compact objects: Inclusion of a star-hosted magnetic field

-In the presence of both viscosity and magnetic field the full mode equation~\eqref{detomega} must be solved.
+In the presence of both viscosity and magnetic field the full mode equation~\eqref{detomega} must be solved {to get the eigenfrequencies $\sigma$}.
 Ignoring the relativistic corrections in the frequencies, $\Omega_r \approx \Omega_\theta \approx \Omega_0$, we can write~\eqref{detomega} in the following dimensionless form

 where $\tilde{\sigma} = \sigma/\Omega_0$.
 This quartic equation can be solved analytically but the resulting expressions are too cumbersome.
-Nevertheless, the existence of unstable modes can be diagnosed by transforming $\tilde{\sigma} \to - i \tilde{\varsigma}$ so that~\eqref{detomega2} becomes a fourth-order polynomial in $\tilde{\varsigma}$ with real coefficients, from which the standard Routh-Hurwitz criteria apply for the existence of roots with negative real component~\citep{routh91}.
+Nevertheless, the existence of unstable modes can be diagnosed by transforming $\tilde{\sigma} \to - i \tilde{\varsigma}$ so that~\eqref{detomega2} becomes a fourth-order polynomial in $\tilde{\varsigma}$ with real coefficients, from which the standard Routh-Hurwitz criteria apply for the existence of roots with negative real component~\cite{routh91}.
 Noting the positivity and smallness of the viscosities, we expect that the Hurwitz criteria can be violated only if the constant term in the polynomial is negative.
-That is, if \be \tilde{\omega}_{\rm B} + \epsilon_4 \gamma \left ( \frac{ r_0 B^\p_z}{B_z}\right ) > 1 \ee then there will exist an unstable branch.
-To leading order this reduces to the simple condition \be \epsilon_1 \gamma \left({r_0}/{H}\right)^{2} > 1. \ee This can only hold for positive $\epsilon_1$ in which case it is easy to see, using the structure equations \eqref{eq:diskrelns}, that it is equivalent to $c_{\rm A} > c_{s}$.
-This inequality marks the onset of a magnetically-dominated regime with plasma $\beta_{\rm plasma} < 1$.
+That is, if \be \tilde{\omega}_{\rm B} + \epsilon_1 \gamma \left ( \frac{ r_0 B^\p_z}{B_z}\right ) > 1 \ee then there will exist an unstable branch.
+To leading order this reduces to the simple condition \be \epsilon_1 \gamma \left({r_0}/{H}\right)^{2} > 1. \ee {This can only hold for positive $\epsilon_1$ in which case it is easy to see, using the structure equations \eqref{eq:diskrelns}, that it is equivalent to $c_{\rm A} > c_{s}$.
+This inequality marks the onset of a magnetically-dominated {(`MAD')} regime with plasma $\beta_{\rm plasma} < 1$.
+Again we emphasise that the signs of the $\epsilon_i$ parameters are expected to vary across the disc; in regions where the induced magnetic field is of the opposite polarity in Eq.~\eqref{eq:fieldshear} (i.e., $\epsilon_{1} < 0$), the system is instead stable as perturbations are restorative.}